 - Bounty Hamster.
 Having already tired of her inept Bounty Hunter in the first episode, Cassie resolves to find her Disappeared Dad herself.
-She puts up a wanted poster, only to realise she's pasted it on the side of a Rock Monster instead of a wall.
+She puts up a wanted poster, only to realize she's pasted it on the side of a Rock Monster instead of a wall.
 Then it turns out the alien language on the poster has been incorrectly translated, describing her father as an intergalactic Big Bad wanted dead or alive (and offering Cassie as the Standard Hero Reward).
 Cassie and Marion have to chase down and stop the swarm of bounty hunters who have taken up the offer.

 - Variant: For the second Iraq war, the US Military issued a deck of cards with 52 mini-wanted posters for various Iraqi baddies.